Jenna and Chris

 After almost no sleep, we threw a few things in the car and pointed it north to Squamish.

-Nate had crashed earlier than the rest of us, which meant he graciously offered to drive Alex, Efe, Jenna, and Chris up the Sea-to-Sky in the morning.
+Nate went to bed earlier than the rest of us, which meant he graciously offered to drive Alex, Efe, Jenna, and Chris up the Sea-to-Sky in the morning.
 The weather was still threatening, but there were hints of sunshine breaking through along the highway.
 Just enough to keep the hope alive.

 Driving up the Sea-to-Sky

-The original ten o'clock flight got pushed back.
+The original ten o'clock flight was pushed back.
 Then pushed back again.
+We sat in our jackets, checking the sky every twenty minutes.
 At one point the pilot warned us we might have to settle for a short flight along the Squamish River instead of the full ascent to Tantalus Ridge.

 Chapter II, Continued